Craig, Ryan

 Craig has also translated Tadeusz Słobodzianek’s play Our Class (2009) into English, which depicts the story of the mass murder of Jews in the northeastern Polish town of Jedwabne in 1941.

-Amongst Craig’s latest plays are Filthy Business (2017) and Games for Lovers (2019).
+Amongst Craig’s plays are Filthy Business (2017) and Games for Lovers (2019).
 With an adaptation of Steven Johnson’s The Ghost Map, Craig is returning to the National Theatre.
 The play will encompass music, dramatic scenes, and a choric narrative structure to tell the story of the Soho Cholera Outbreak of 1854.

 Plays